waigania13/carmen/README.md

 ## Depends

-- Node v0.8.x or Node v0.10.x
+- Node v0.10.x

 ## Install

-    npm install && ./scripts/install-dbs.sh
+    npm install

-Installs dependencies and downloads the default tiles indexes (about 200MB of data).
+Carmen no longer ships with any default or sample data.
+Sample data will be provided in a future release.

 ## Command line